yitongx/yitongx.github.io/index.md

 # Yitong Xia (夏铱彤)
 I am a junior student at the School of Automation Science and Electronic Engineering (SASEE) Department, Beihang University, Beijing, China.
-On this webpage, I displayed some projects and researches that I took during my undergraduate years.

 ## Projects